• Settings:

 What is your first travel-related memory?

 Driving down to France to visit my mom’s family.
 We’d set off in our old Ford Fiesta, take the ferry and head down to the Mediterranean coast.
-I’ll always remember my parents arguing about which classical music tape to play, or my mom refusing to picnic in certain road-side rest areas if they weren’t picturesque enough.
+I’ll always remember my parents arguing about which classical music tape to play (yawn), or searching for the perfect picnic area for hours until one of picturesque enough for my mom (motorway services were a no-go!).

 Aisle or window seat?